hatimalattas/apigeetoopenapi/README.md

 </AssignMessage>
 ```

->**Note**: Ensure that this policy is disabled in the actual flow, as it's meant for schema generation purposes and not for actual runtime behavior.

-### 4. Parse RaiseFault Policy in Proxy Endpoint
+### 4. Error Response Handling

-The tool also analyzes the "RaiseFault" policies within the Proxy Endpoint.
+The tool also parses the `RaiseFault` policies within the ProxyEndpoint Request Flow.
 These policies are typically used to handle error conditions in Apigee API proxies.
 By parsing these policies, the tool can accurately represent error responses in the generated OpenAPI specification.

-Here is an example of a `RaiseFault` policy that the tool would parse:
+Example
 ```xml
 <RaiseFault async="false" continueOnError="false" enabled="true" name="Raise-Missing-Date-Range">
     <DisplayName>Raise Missing Date Range</DisplayName>